 Cons

-- Covers fewer apps than bigger players like Zapier or Make.
+- Smaller app library than Zapier or Make.

 n8n – Best for developers open-source flexibility